GOOEY Vegan Small Batch Brown Butter Cinnamon Rolls – Gluten Free Option

 Instructions

-3. Rest: Cover the bowl and allow the dough to rest in the bowl in a warm area (about 85F or warmer) until about doubled in size (about 20-30 minutes).
+- Rest: Cover the bowl and allow the dough to rest in the bowl in a warm area (about 85F or warmer) until NEARLY doubled in size (about 20-30 minutes).

-4. Shape the cinnamon rolls: Mix the cinnamon and brown sugar together in a small bowl and set aside.
+- Shape the cinnamon rolls: Mix the cinnamon and brown sugar together in a small bowl and set aside.
 Flour a clean surface and rolling pin, and place the dough in the middle.
-Roll the dough to be about 6″ by 12-15″.
-Brush the dough with the vegan butter, then sprinkle on an even layer of the brown sugar cinnamon mixture.
-I like to slice the dough into individual strips before rolling, but you can also just roll the dough and slice it into 4 cinnamon rolls with either floss or a knife.
-To roll them into strips, slice the dough in half so have two strips of 3×15.”
-Then slice them into half again so you have four strips of 1.5×15.”
+Roll the dough to be about 10″ by 12-15″.
+Smear the dough with the cinnamon sugar mixture.
+I like to slice the dough into individual strips before rolling, but you can also just roll the dough and slice it into 6 cinnamon rolls with either floss or a knife.
+To roll them into strips, slice the dough in half so have two strips of roughly 4.5 x 15.”
+Then slice them into half again so you have six strips of 1.5×15.”
 Then roll each strip tightly and place the rolled cinnamon roll into your prepared baking dish.

-7. Frost and serve: Whisk together the cream cheese and butter together, then add in the powdered sugar and vanilla.
+- Frost and serve: Whisk together the cream cheese and remaining browned butter together, then add in the powdered sugar and vanilla.
 Spread on top of your cinnamon rolls, and enjoy!

 Notes